 The mark-to-market election is available only for "marketable stock."
 Marketable stock is stock that is regularly traded on a qualified exchange or other market, as defined in applicable Treasury Regulations.
 Our ADSs, but not our ordinary shares, are listed on the Nasdaq Global Select Market, which is a qualified exchange or other market for these purposes.
-Consequently, if the ADSs remain listed on the Nasdaq Global Select Market and are regularly traded, and you are a holder of ADSs, we expect that the mark-to-market election will be available to you, but no assurances are given in this regard.
+Consequently, if the ADSs remain listed on the Nasdaq Global Select Market and are regularly traded, and you are a holder of ADSs, we expect that the mark-to-market election will be available to you for each taxable year for which we are a PFIC (including our taxable year ended December 31, 2023), but no assurances are given in this regard.